gregloughnane/octoai-cartoonizer/README.md

 Repeat the same steps here but this time around we'll give you the URL to the model container you'll be launching with OctoAI.
 Keep all of the parameters the same.
 * Under `Endpoint name`, enter "stable-diffusion"
-* Under Under `Container Image`, point to the following `jwfromm/tvm-stable-diffusion:latest` container, available under this [link](https://hub.docker.com/r/jwfromm/tvm-stable-diffusion/tags) - it was built using in-house optimizations that made this the fastest version of Stable Diffusion available.
+* Under Under `Container Image`, point to the following `tmoreau89octo/cartoonizer-stable-diffusion:v0.1.1` container, available under this [link](https://hub.docker.com/repository/docker/tmoreau89octo/cartoonizer-stable-diffusion/general).

 Perform the same steps.
 We've already tested this one for you, so you'll exercise it when you build the full Cartoonizer web app.